 Tapering in Cycling for Peak Performance

-Anecdotally a peak is when you are ripping the cranks off the bike and feel like there is no chain while you are pedalling.
-Physiologically you are making your best power of the year and you feel absolutely fantastic.
+A peak is when you are making your best power of the year and you feel absolutely fantastic.
 Mentally you are motivated to dig deep and your mind is fresh, motivated and looking forward to racing.
 You have more 'matches' to meet all the attacks, climbs and are able to dig deeper than perhaps you ever have (with the power output to show for it).
 During a peak, you'll get your best results and also set your Strava PR's.

-Dr. Inigo Mujika Ph.D renowned sports physiologist, summarizes optimal tapering* as the following:
+Dr. Inigo Mujika is a renowned sports physiologist who has dedicated his career to studying tapering.
+He summarizes optimal tapering as the following:

 - Minimize fatigue AND IMPROVE fitness via increased power output